South Africa

 Green sectoral policy plan

-Some sectoral planning at the programme level in government departments, for example the National Cleaner Production Centre, but no overall sectoral policy.
+Some sectoral sustainability planning at the programme level in government departments (for example the National Cleaner Production Centre, the Energy Efficiency Strategy, and the Extended Producer Responsibility Scheme), but no overarching sectoral policy.

-Some sectoral planning at the programme level in government departments, for example the National Cleaner Production Centre, but no overall sectoral policy.
+Some sectoral sustainability planning at the programme level in government departments (for example the National Cleaner Production Centre, the Energy Efficiency Strategy, and the Extended Producer Responsibility Scheme), but no overarching sectoral policy.

 Small business support